Trifall/excalidraw-file-sync/README.md

 - Handles edge cases like simultaneous saves and duplicate timestamps
 - Configurable via command-line arguments or config file
 - Tracks statistics on files processed, backups created, and errors
+- Rudimentary checks so you don't set the directory folders to the same path.
+It is bypassable, but it will likely break the application :)

 ## Installation